hfcintergalactic/ApplicationDevelopmentInPython/docs/grading-and-assessment.md

 criteria.

--   Weekly progress (0% - 100%): The programming tasks need to be evaluated by the teacher on a weekly basis.
+-   Weekly progress (0% - 100%): The programming tasks need to be evaluated by the teacher on a set basis.
 The final assessment of this criterium is as
-    follows: `Progress = Number of approved weeks / 5`
+    follows: `Progress = Number of approved sets / 5`

 -   Final assignment (0% - 100%): The final assignment should be submitted through
     AutoGradr.
 The assessment of the final assignment is automatic according to